liaoxiong3x/DeepCreamPy/USAGE.md

 To expand selections in Photoshop, do Selection > Modify > Expand or Contract.
 To expand selections in GIMP, do Select > Grow.

-Save these images in the PNG format to the "decensor_input" folder.
+Save these images in the PNG format to the "decensor_input" folder. **They MUST be in PNG format.**

 ### A. Using the binary